Creative Workflows

 1. Defined authority levels and hierarchy

-At the core of a successful approval workflow is the establishment of well-defined roles and responsibilities.
-This component ensures that everyone is clear on who needs to weigh in when, allowing for smooth and efficient decision-making.
+At the core of a successful approval workflow is the establishment of well-defined roles and responsibilities, which creates a reliable business process.
+This component ensures that everyone is clear on who needs to weigh in when, allowing for smooth and efficient decision-making as well as workflow automation.
 By delineating who has the final say at each stage, organizations can streamline their processes and reduce bottlenecks that often arise when there's uncertainty over authority.

 2. Tools for communication and feedback